CosmosOS/Cosmos/docs/articles/user/startup.md

 ## Customizing startup

-`OnBoot()` runs *before* interrupts are enabled and before the console exists, the right place for early hardware setup:
+`OnBoot()` runs before the console exists, the right place for early hardware setup.
+Interrupts are already enabled by then, on x64 and ARM64 alike, and USB hot-plug, when it could start, is already running, so a USB device can come or go while it runs:

 ```csharp
 protected override void OnBoot()